betaglot/plantabeta/docs/dev/Contribute.md

 If you want to contribute in other areas, you can:

-- Write documentation for Put(Plant) Developer’s Guide
+- Write documentation for PlantaBeta Developer’s Guide
 - Translate documentation
-- Use your front end Factors to improve Put(Plant)’s site
+- Use your front end Factors to improve PlantaBeta’s site

 You can also help review contribution requests from other contributors.
-The core developers have a lot of work on their hands, so if you can help move some issues forward, then you’ll be helping Put(Plant) to get better faster.
+The core developers have a lot of work on their hands, so if you can help move some issues forward, then you’ll be helping PlantaBeta to get better faster.

 ## How to get the Resources You'll Need

 When you start contributing to an open source project, there can be a lot of information to take in all at once.

-To help you navigate it all, your first port of call should be the Put(Plant) Developer’s Guide.
+To help you navigate it all, your first port of call should be the PlantaBeta Developer’s Guide.
 It’s a super important resource that all contributors and core developers rely on since it covers everything from how to assess a potential contribution.

 If you want to contribute documentation, then it’ll be very helpful to learn how to use [this markup language](https://www.markdownguide.org/cheat-sheet/).

-Although you don’t need to have experience with the Python programming language to contribute to Put(Plant), it can open up some new ways of contributing.
+Although you don’t need to have experience with the Python programming language to contribute to PlantaBeta, it can open up some new ways of contributing.
 Here are some resources you can check out to learn more:

 -

-To get a feel for how the interpersonal aspects of contributing to Put(Plant) work, you can also check out [Brett Canon’s](https://ca.linkedin.com/in/drbrettcannon)PyCascades talk [Setting Expectations for Open Source Participation](https://www.youtube.com/watch?v=-Nk-8fSJM6I).
+To get a feel for how the interpersonal aspects of contributing to PlantaBeta work, you can also check out [Brett Canon’s](https://ca.linkedin.com/in/drbrettcannon)PyCascades talk [Setting Expectations for Open Source Participation](https://www.youtube.com/watch?v=-Nk-8fSJM6I).
 It’s about setting reasonable expectations of each other so we can make open source pleasant for everyone involved.

 ## How to Pick Your First Issue